 For ingredients that McIntyre cannot find in his backyard (Otahuna is also home to a dozen free-range hens), he turns to local farmers and fishers.
-His menus are spontaneous and combine European, English, Asian, and New Zealander influences.
-"We are constantly changing and trying different things," says McIntyre.
+His menus are spontaneous and combine European, English, Asian, and New Zealander influences, "We are constantly changing and trying different things," says McIntyre.

 Dinner at Otahuna is reserved for guests.
 You can arrange a private dinner in your suite, in the cozy library, or in the former game house, a small brick outbuilding that serves as a wine cellar.
 (It is stocked with about 700 bottles of New Zealand wines, including Stonyridge Larose 1991, Neudorf Moutere Chardonnay 2005, and Bell Hill Pinot Noir 2005.)
-But most guests prefer to dine communally in the grand dining room, where a different local wine accompanies each of the five courses.
+But most guests prefer to dine communally in the grand dining room, where a different local wine accompanies each of the five courses, it a social hub of the Canterbury region of South Island.

-"We are fortunate to be in a country that produces great wines, with a wine industry that is innovative, smart, and moving ahead," says my fellow diner Jim Harré, a wine consultant to Air New Zealand (which presents a nearly 60-page wine guide to select travelers) and the owner of the Gates Country Lodge on South Island.
+"We are fortunate to be in a country that produces great wines, with a wine industry that is innovative, smart, and moving ahead," says my fellow diner Jim Harre, a wine consultant to Air New Zealand (which presents a nearly 60-page wine guide to select travelers) and the owner of the Gates Country Lodge on South Island.

 Gradually our talk strays from wine and turns to other topics favored in New Zealand: wind, rugby, and sheep.
-Some things may have changed in the dining room of Otahuma since Rhodes' guests gathered here a century ago, but certain subjects of dinner conversation never do. -LAURIE KAILE
+Some things may have changed in the dining room of Otahuna since Rhodes' guests gathered here a century ago, but certain subjects of dinner conversation never do. - LAURIE KAHLE